Hou Sizhi: Censor

-In 692 (by which time Wu Zetian had seized the throne from Emperor Ruizong and established her own Zhou dynasty), a number of officials—the chancellors Ren Zhigu, Di Renjie, and Pei Xingben, along with other officials Pei Xuanli (裴宣禮), Lu Xian (盧獻), Wei Yuanzhong, and Li Sizhen (李嗣真) -- were accused of treason.
-The secret police official Lai Junchen was in charge of the investigations, but Hou was specifically charged with interrogating Wei.
-Wei refused to admit to treason, and Hou reacted by having him dragged on the ground feet-first.
+In 692 (Wu had by then established her own Zhou dynasty), multiple officials—the chancellors Ren Zhigu, Di Renjie, and Pei Xingben, along with Pei Xuanli (裴宣禮), Lu Xian (盧獻), Wei Yuanzhong, and Li Sizhen (李嗣真) -- were accused of treason.
+The secret police official Lai Junchen was in charge of the investigations, but was specifically charged with interrogating Wei.
+Wei refused to admit to treason, so Hou had him dragged on the ground feet-first.
 Wei sarcastically stated, "I am so unlucky that it is like having fallen from a donkey with my feet stuck to the stirrup, and being dragged by the beast."
 Hou, in anger, increased the speed of the dragging, and Wei responded, "Hou Sizhi, if you want my head, just cut it off.
 Do not ask me to admit treason."
-He further criticized Hou for using vulgar speech unfit for an imperial official—which, oddly, caused Hou to stop the torture and thank him for teaching him to speak properly.
-(Ultimately, the seven officials were spared their lives but were exiled.)
-Hou, however, continued to be known for his vulgar speech, which the other officials often joked about.
-When the censor Huo Xianke (霍獻可) once laughed about Hou's speech, Hou, in anger, reported it to Wu Zetian.
-Wu Zetian rebuked Huo for laughing about one of her trusted officials—but when Huo then informed Wu of Hou's vulgarities, she laughed as well.
+He further criticized Hou for using vulgar speech unfit for an imperial official—which caused Hou to stop the torture and thank him for teaching him to speak properly.
+(Ultimately, the officials were merely exiled.)

+Hou, however, continued to be known for his vulgar speech, which other officials often joked about.
+When censor Huo Xianke (霍獻可) once laughed about Hou's speech, Hou, in anger, reported it to Wu.
+Wu rebuked Huo for laughing about one of her trusted officials—but when Huo then informed Wu of his vulgarities, she laughed as well.

+Death

-Meanwhile, Hou, seeing that Lai had divorced his previous wife and forced the daughter of one Wang Qingshen (王慶詵), of a prominent clan, to marry him, also wanted to marry a daughter from a prominent clan—the daughter of one Li Ziyi (李自挹) -- and this matter was discussed by the chancellors.
-The chancellor Li Zhaode thought this to be extremely inappropriate and vowed to act against Hou.
+Hou, seeing that Lai had divorced one wife and forced the daughter of Wang Qingshen (王慶詵), of a prominent clan, to marry him, also wanted to marry into a prominent clan.
+He picked the daughter of Li Ziyi (李自挹), This matter was discussed by the chancellors.
+Chancellor Li Zhaode thought this to be inappropriate and vowed to act against Hou.
 After Wu Zetian decreed in 693 that no one was to use silk, Hou was accused of improperly using silk, and Li Zhaode investigated the case.
 He took this opportunity to have Hou battered to death.